 For more directional soft light swap the shoot-through umbrellas with the black/silver reflector umbrellas.
 However, you will still get some light-spill.

 If you are a video novice, or just need to illuminate a small area, these lights will be fine.
 Note that the CFL bulbs are not dimmable.
 And at 45W each, the brightness is just enough to light one or two people.
-However, if you need more light, replace the bulbs with higher power CFL or LED bulbs.
-Emart says the bulb holders can take up to 105 Watt bulbs.
+However, if you need more light, replace the bulbs with higher-power CFL or LED bulbs.
+Emart says the bulb holders can take bulbs rated up to 105 Watts.
+See my article on replacement light bulbs for video recording.

 If you decide you want more control of where you place the light you could swap the umbrellas for softbox hoods.
 I’ve done that myself with a Neewer 32 inch Octagonal Softbox.